ADAI-nethub/python_appreticeship/README.md

     Programmation orientée objet avancée

+    A Personal Discovery in Learning

+Through the process of writing and debugging code, I have made an essential discovery about myself as a learner: I comprehend complex instructions and mathematical concepts most effectively when they are presented to me in French.
+There is a unique ease and clarity that emerges, allowing me to grasp the underlying logic and procedures with significantly greater confidence.

+This revelation is more than a simple preference; it is a crucial key to my academic and personal growth.
+Understanding how I learn best allows me to seek out resources and structure my studies in a way that truly works for me.

+This document is a presentation of my journey.
+It is not merely a showcase of finished products, but a window into my process.
+Here, you will see the evolution of my understanding—the questions asked, the concepts unraveled, and the connections made.
+The focus is on my path to comprehension, facilitated by AI as a patient tutor, rather than just on my innate capacities.

+This is the story of how I learn.
+Enjoy the discovery.

 Pourquoi C'est Important
 Ces exercices ne sont pas que du code - ils apprennent à :
     Penser algorithmiquement pour résoudre des problèmes complexes